lorenzodejong/next-sanity-image/README.md

 ### Gotchas

 * Because [next/image](https://nextjs.org/docs/api-reference/next/image) only renders a single `<img />` element with a `srcSet` attribute, the `width` and `height` prop being returned by the React hook is uniform for each size.
 Cropping an image is possible using the [`ImageUrlBuilder`](https://www.npmjs.com/package/@sanity/image-url#usage), however you have to return an image with the same aspect ratio for each of the defined sizes.
 Art direction is currently not supported (both by [next/image](https://nextjs.org/docs/api-reference/next/image) and this library).
-* Same as above goes for newer image formats, such as WebP.
-You can configure [`ImageUrlBuilder`](https://www.npmjs.com/package/@sanity/image-url#usage) to return a WebP format, however this will not provide fallback functionality to a format supported by older browsers.

-If the functionalities mentioned above are desired, please file an issue stating your specific use case so we can look at the desired behavior and possibilities.
+If the functionality mentioned above is desired, please file an issue stating your specific use case so we can look at the desired behavior and possibilities.

 ## Types